Frederick Seymour: Final Economic Struggles in British Columbia

-In 1867, with a population of 15,000 in the island and mainland together, the United Colonies had developed a debit of $1,300,000.
-Seymour was faced with a massive deficit in 1867 leaving the new province in a dire situation.
-Upon returning to the colonies after a fourteen-month absence, Seymour again left for a northern voyage to investigate a number of Indian disturbances.
-Later travelling to Grouse Lake in Caribou and William Duncan's Indian Community at Metlakatla, and by December, one of the only contacts his Colonial Office received from him was the request of a loan of $50,000 describing the critical financial position of his government.
-After that request, Birch, who was left with the acting duty of Governor of British Columbia while Seymour was gone for 14-months, was asked by Buckingham to prepare an account of how the colony was fairing under Seymour's government to the Cabinet.
+In 1867, with a population of 15,000 between the mainland and Vancouver Island, the United Colony had a debt of $1,300,000.
+When he travelled to Grouse Lake in Caribou and William Duncan's Indian Community at Metlakatla, the little contact that the Colonial Office received from him was a request for a loan of $50,000, subsequent to which Arthur Birch, who was acting duty of Governor while Seymour travelled for 14 months, was asked by The Duke of Buckingham to write for the Cabinet an account of the success of Seymour's premiership, which had seen property values and trade decrease.